-Apply to take part in a two and a half week course (worth three college credit hours!) at Cornell College for high school juniors, seniors, and recent graduates.
+Apply to take part in a two and a half week course (worth three college credit hours!) at Cornell College for high school students.
 Attending the One Course Summer Institute makes you eligible for a $4,000 scholarship if you enroll as a full-time student at Cornell.
 Registration will open in early March.

 Life on the Hilltop